-- Enroll in the university, or, if in attendance, be a student in good academic standing (please refer to the section below on satisfactory academic progress (SAP). - Complete the 2019-2020 Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov - Create an FSA ID, visit the following site to obtain an FSA ID: https://fsaid.ed.gov/npas/index.htm - 4.
+- Enroll in the university, or, if in attendance, be a student in good academic standing (please refer to the section below on satisfactory academic progress (SAP). - Complete the 2020-2021 Free Application for Federal Student Aid (FAFSA) at fafsa.gov - Create an FSA ID, visit the following site to obtain an FSA ID: https://fsaid.ed.gov/npas/index.htm - 4.
 Provide, if requested, proof of U.S. citizenship or eligible resident DHS documentation.